 As noted above, the Plan Sponsor reserves the right to change or eliminate any Plan feature under the Plan and may amend or terminate the Plan at any time.
-Except in the case of certain health care continuation rights under Federal law, all benefits terminate when your active employment terminates or when you are no longer eligible for benefits or when the group insurance policy terminates, whichever occurs first.
+Except in the case of certain health care continuation rights under Federal law, or an applicable state law as described in the policies, contracts, booklets or other written materials for each underlying Plan feature, all benefits terminate when your active employment terminates or you are no longer eligible for benefits, or when the group insurance policy terminates, whichever occurs first.
+The Plan Administrator, in its sole discretion, reserves the right to suspend the termination of your benefits due to your loss of eligibility as a result of any declaration of a national or public health emergency.